KurtKroeker/powershell/powershell_presentation_notes.md

 - PS Console

-Get to it from Start Menu, run interface, cmd.exe
+Get to it from Start Menu, Run interface (Win + r), cmd.exe

+`Get-Location` tells you where you are

 - commandlets